 Tumor Cell Invasiveness

 Brain tumors such as glioblastomas are notoriously aggressive, with a high recurrence rate resulting in part from the invasiveness of tumor cells.
+For more information on why glioblastomas are so difficult to treat, click here.
 In a collaborative effort with the National University of Singapore (Associate Professor Shu Wang) to unravel novel mechanisms governing tumor cell invasiveness, we identified reduced editing of miR-376a* in high-grade human glioma samples, as well as their target genes, and this correlated with a higher tumor volume on patient magnetic resonance imaging scans (Figure 2) (Choudhury et al, J Clin Invest, 2012).
 Lower levels of adenosine-to-inosine editing of mRNAs have been observed in some cancers, particularly in high-grade gliomas.
 Our work combining basic science, genomic interrogation and clinical data sheds light on the functional consequences of miR-376 editing, and suggests that this miRNA editing and target alteration pathway could be relevant in human cancer.